 work by Proximal Flame first published on Spacebattles Forum in December of 2012.
 Can be found here

 The story opens with the the death of a Compact Chariot at the hands of the first Human Dreadnaught.
 The Compact is a collection of alien species that seeks to conquer Humanity and absorb them into their ever expanding empire.
 They outnumber and out-gun Humanity, and their flagships, the Chariots have never been defeated.
-Nemesis is breaks that streak, scoring the first defeat of a Compact Chariot in combat against the enemy.
-Despite this Nemesis is nearly crippled and having sufferes almost total crew casualties, as well as failing to prevent one Compact ship from getting away with Earth's coordinates.
+Nemesis breaks that streak, being the first to slay a Compact Chariot in combat.
+Despite this Nemesis is nearly crippled and her crew decimated.
+Oh, and one Compact ship get away with Earth's coordinates.

 Cut to two thousand years later.
 The Compact has continued to grow and advance, and all that remains of Humanity is Rally, a single colony the Compact has found, whose population has long since been culturally subverted into loyal citizens.
 Sectator Citizen Grace Alice Proctor is a cadet in the Compact Space Force.
 Joining her on the training ship Bequeathed

 is her alien friend, Allyria, who was resettled from the recently conquered Verrish homeworld onto Rally to help the young Verrisha assimilate into Compact culture.
 Grace is a model Compact citizens who believes in the ideals that the Compact is built on, but Allyria nurses a hidden disdain for the civilization that conquered her home.